 - Address breast changes due to pregnancy, weight gain or other factors

 Choosing revision breast surgery is a highly personal decision that should be made between a woman and her plastic surgeon.
-At PCI Plastic, Cosmetic and Reconstructive Surgery Center, Dr. Andrews works personally with every patient to determine whether revision surgery is the right choice and ensure the best possible outcome from the procedure.
+At Dr. Andrews Plastic, Cosmetic and Reconstructive Surgery Center, Dr. Andrews works personally with every patient to determine whether revision surgery is the right choice and ensure the best possible outcome from the procedure.

 Revision surgery is performed in a similar fashion to your initial breast procedure.
 Most surgeries are performed on an outpatient basis under general anesthesia.
 Dr. Andrews will make every effort to use the same incisions to minimize scarring.
 If this is not possible, that will be discussed at the initial consultation.